András Simonyi

 András Simonyi (born 16 May 1952) is a former Hungarian ambassador, transportation economist, and author.
 He was the Hungarian ambassador to the United States between 2002 and 2007.
 He was also Hungary's first ambassador to the North Atlantic Treaty Organization.

-Simonyi plays guitar in a rock band, The Coalition of the Willing (est.2003) with guitarist Jeff "Skunk" Baxter which has Anthony Blinken as a regular guest.
+Simonyi plays guitar in a rock band, The Coalition of the Willing (est.2003) with guitarist Jeff "Skunk" Baxter which has Antony Blinken as a regular guest.

 He is the author of "Rocking Toward a Free World: When the Stratocaster beat the Kalashnikov" (Hatchette, 2019) about the influence of rock.
 He has appeared several times on The Colbert Report.

 Early childhood

 Simonyi was born 16 May 1952 in Budapest to a Catholic Mother and a Jewish father.
 As a four-year-old, he witnessed Soviet tanks roll past his home during the 1956 Hungarian Revolution.
 In 1961, Simony's father's profession as a textile engineer took the family to Copenhagen, Denmark, where they lived for five years.
 In Denmark, Simonyi attended British-run international-school and Danish government school, learning Danish and English.
 His family returned to Hungary 1967.

 Simonyi majored in transport economics at the Karl Marx University of Economics in Budapest.
 He graduated in 1975, writing his thesis on Denmark's security policy in the 20th century.
 He has a PhD in International Affairs.